h-dong/my-learning-log/README.md

 > Karma is essentially a tool which spawns a web server that executes source code against test code for each of the browsers connected.
 The results of each test against each browser are examined and displayed via the command line to the developer such that they can see which browsers and tests passed or failed.

 Karm is used for End-to-End (E2E) tests.
 It has been around for a while, so I'd personally pick something else over this.
+E.g. Cypress (below) essentially replaces Karma because it does all of this already and much more.

 - [x] Open source
 - [x] Free to use for both personal and business